 Mahatma Gandhi said: “It is health that is real wealth and not pieces of gold and silver.”
 He was voicing ancient wisdom that goes as far back as the first century BC when the Roman poet, Virgil, wrote: “The greatest wealth is health.”
 Today we say, “If you’ve got your health, you’ve got everything.”
 We seem to want good health.
 The majority of New Year’s resolutions center on the physical body: exercise more, quit smoking, eat better.
 Fitness clubs offer state-of-the-art equipment; television commercials hawk quick and easy weight loss plans, in-home exercise paraphernalia and plastic-encased ready-to- eat meals.
 We … Continue reading

-Unspeakable: When our Adult Children want Nothing to do with us You know, e v e r y holiday and birthday is like a dagger in my back.
+You know, e v e r y holiday and birthday is like a dagger in my back.
 Sometimes I just lie on my bed and cry my eyes out.
 I adopted Maria when she was two-years-old as I couldn’t have children of my own and had no husband.
 Her mom died of a drug overdose.
 She was the cutest little girl and loved following me around.
 I became her everything.
 Every time I left the room without her she would scream for attention.
-It took a long time for … Continue reading
+It took a long time for her to be a relaxed, regular child.
+She was quite popular … Continue reading

 2014 was odd, I’m just sayin’.
 It was a year filled with surprises, big and small, tangible and intangible, some deeply felt and other scarcely noticed.
 My husband was laid off from his job at the beginning of the year, we launched our eldest off to college, and I continued to slog and plod my way through graduate school.
 My mother-in-law uttered her last emphatic words, “I’m ready to go – now!” and I attended a party to honor the first 365 days of a young girl’s life.